Chiesa di San Giovanni Battista

 - E_UNESCO_HERITAGE

-The first certain news regarding the church of San Giovanni dates back to 1529, the year it was established as a rectory, but it is likely that it originated in the 11th or 12th century.
-The original building was in a rural Romanesque style, with a single nave and trussed ceiling, facing west according to the ancient ritual.
-During the 19th century, as happened with other places of worship in the upper Val d'Illasi, the church of Bolca was rebuilt in its current neoclassical forms (1859-1860).
-The internal pictorial decoration is a 20th-century work by the painter Alessandro Zenatello.
-In 2002, a meticulous conservative restoration intervention was carried out on the bell tower, built in 1790 before the 19th-century renovation of the church.
+The first record of the Church of San Giovanni Battista dates back to 1529, the year it was established as a rectory, but it is likely that the church dates back to the 11th or 12th century.
+The original building was in rural Romanesque style, with a single nave and truss ceiling.
+During the 19th century, the church was rebuilt in its current neoclassical forms, although the bell tower from 1790 remained intact.

-The façade is gabled.
-Two pairs of Doric pilasters support the frieze decorated with festoon motifs and frame the rectangular portal topped by a pediment, above which is an arched window.
-The pediment and tympanum are devoid of decorative elements.
-At the summit, an elegant iron cross stands out.
+The facade is gabled.
+Two pairs of Doric order pilasters support the frieze decorated with festoon motifs and frame the portal topped by a pediment, above which is an opening of semicircular shape.

 Chiesa di San Giovanni Battista